Seefahrer/GuestBookBundle/README.md

 The extension has been stripped of it's avatar dependency, MSN and Skype support.

-For installation add following lines to your Roo-composer.json:
+For installation add following lines to your composer.json in the root folder:

     "require": {
         ...